gwrogers08/Data-Projects-Triple-Ten-/Superstore Analysis/README.md

-# 📊 Superstore Business Analytics Project
+# 📊 Superstore Business Analytics

 ## 📌 Project Overview
 Tasked with analyzing operations to identify profit centers, loss-makers, advertising opportunities, and return patterns in order to increase profitability and avoid bankruptcy.